 The solar energy facility is expected to have a lifespan of +-25 years.
-The facility would only be decommissioned and the site rehabilitated, once it has reached the end of its economic viability.
-It would most likely be due to the enhancement of technology/infrastructure in the future of renewable energy.
+The facility would only be decomissioned and the site rehabilitated, once it has reached the end of its economic viability.
+Should this happen, then as much of the panels/infrastructure must be recycled and local labour could be used to separate the recyclable material on site.